jharwell/sierra/docs/src/tutorials/project/stage5_config.rst

 Intra-scenario comparison compares the results of multiple controllers on the same ``--scenario``.
 An example ``stage5.yaml``, defining two different comparison graphs is shown below.
+Supports univariate and bivariate batch criteria.

 ..
-NOTE:: Any collated .csv/graph can be used as a comparison graph!
+NOTE:: Any collated CSV/graph can be used as a comparison graph!
+This
+          includes any additional CSVs that a project creates on its own/by extending SIERRA via hooks.

 Graph YAML Config
 -----------------